 Surgical Concepts: Management of Necrosis

 Historically, surgery for necrosis in AP was associated with a very high mortality of up to 50% or higher [39,42].
-The timing of an intervention is important, with a general rule of thumb suggesting four weeks from the start of symptoms to enable walling-off of necrotic tissue, although his may not always be possible because of a deteriorating clinical scenario [20,40].
+The timing of an intervention is important, with a general rule of thumb suggesting four weeks from the start of symptoms to enable walling-off of necrotic tissue, although this may not always be possible because of a deteriorating clinical scenario [20,40].
 Another crucially important factor for the improvement of morbidity and mortality in the treatment of AP necrosis are advances and paradigm shifts in surgical technique.

 Open Pancreatic Necrosectomy